RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 **It would be nice if we could argue that:**
 - The **main goal is to generate simple circles** in the $o$ space because they may be **particularly amenable to downstream readout functions** (MLP layer).
-- Embeddings that approximate periodic functions like sines and cosines are especially amenable to composition (constructive interference) to give that desired simple circle.
+- Embeddings that approximate periodic functions like sines and cosines are especially amenable to composition (constructive interference) to give that desired simple circle, at least if we were only interested in discrete points along the circle.
 This is essentially the Fourier Decomposition argument again - something like: just like how sines and cosines of different magnitudes and frequencies can combine to give any arbitrary function, **multiple instances of the above petal structures (generated the way we generated them) of various orientations and frequency combinations can combine to give any arbitrary function**, and particularly, a simple circle.

 The above would be a neat argument for why periodic embeddings are learnt, and why there are circles of MULTIPLE frequencies, not just one.